-The brand dictionary is a collection of words your team should use in the content because they evoke the right feeling and characterise the way you want people to think about your brand or company.
+The brand dictionary is a collection of words and other directives your team should use across their content because they evoke the right feeling and characterise the way you want people to think about your brand or company.

 Every industry and company has its own jargon, and this section of the guide should explain that jargon, so that you can be sure your readers always understand.
 While you may well be an expert in your field, the chances are that not all of your buyer personas are.
 Unexplained acronyms can be particularly frustrating for readers.

 Speaking in the first, second, or third person

 Will your content will be written in the first, second, or third person?